 Customer segmentation is critical to the success of every marketing digital strategy.
 Email marketing is no different.

 By targeting, we consider the analyses of your customer database to guide the content according to customer interest.
 You can segment many different ways, including geolocalization, language, purchase history, etc.

 Depending on how you target, your campaigns can use different strategies.
 For example, a last-minute offer campaign can have 2 or 3 emails, while another one that seeks engagement with the customer can have more triggers.

-It is important to allocate time into targeting your audience, as a well-targeted campaign can increase your open rates up to 203%.
+It is important to allocate time to targeting your audience, as a well-targeted campaign can increase your open rates by up to 203%.

 Email Validation in your targeting process

 Email validation during your targeting process is the key to increasing open and conversion rates, and ensuring that your domain will not be harmed.

 When you send out mass emails to your database without checking if the emails on your list are valid, you risk your sender reputation and can experience increased bounces.

 It is a ripple effect.
 If you send out emails to addresses that don’t exist, your messages will begin to end up in the spam folder.
 This affects the customers that were ready to purchase from you as they won’t receive your messages, harming your open and conversion rates.

 The good news is, you can prevent this from happening by verifying your email lists.